Stuffed Seafood Bread Bowl

 Ingredients

-• Garlic cloves fresh minced garlic provides more aromatic flavor than jarred
+• Garlic cloves fresh minced garlic provides that irreplaceable punch of flavor

 Step-by-Step Instructions